roshan-lal-dia/tech-travelers-journal/README.md

 * Today Didn't write arrear exam ANT
 * Planned and started writing a letter to Director
 * Got a clear picture about the letter
-* need to write some proposolal
+* need to write some proposols

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code